Jill N. Barnes, Ph.D.

 Anna Howery, M.S.
 Research Specialist

-After growing up in the Madison area, I attended the University of Wisconsin-Madison for my undergraduate education, majoring in Rehabilitation Psychology.
+I have been a Research Specialist in Jill Barnes Lab since 2015.
+I attended the University of Wisconsin-Madison for my undergraduate education, majoring in Rehabilitation Psychology.
 After graduation, I attended Carroll University, where I completed my Master’s Degree in Clinical Exercise Physiology.
-I have been a Research Specialist in Jill Barnes lab since 2015.
 In the lab, I assist in maintaining compliance during each of our research studies, along with assisting in subject recruitment, data collection and data management.
 When not in the lab, I enjoy training for marathons and cheering on the Badgers and Packers.

 Andrew Pearson, Graduate Student